-Keep in mind, this is a very simplified calculation, yet it is useful for determining your clients' potential value to you.
+Keep in mind, this is a very simplified calculation yet it is useful for determining your clients' potential value to you.

-The Lifetime Profit Value of Your Clients (+10%) A. Amount of average sale \$ B. Number of sales/year/client (one per month) C. Gross income per year per client (A x B) \$ D. Number of years client patronizes your business E. Gross income over buying lifetime (C x D) \$ F. Number of referrals from client over buying life G. Percent of referrals who become a client % H. Referrals who become clients (G x F) I. Gross income from referrals (E x H) \$ J. Total value of a loyal client (E + I) \$
+Lifetime Profit Value of Your Clients Plus 10% A. Amount of average sale \$ B. Number of sales/year/client (one per month) C. Gross income per year per client (A x B) \$ D. No. of years client patronizes the restaurant 10 E. Gross income over buying lifetime (C x D) \$ F. No. of referrals from client over buying life G. Percent of referrals who become a client % H. Referrals who become clients (G x F) I. Gross income from referrals (E x H) \$ J. Total value of a loyal client (E + I) \$